 In addition, the PBRSS is working on a brief of its own that will specifically address actuarial issues associated with the adoption of the Standard Valuation Law in addition to expressing our support for principle-based reserves.
-We hope our brief will serve to complement the NAIC's brief so we do not plan to complete it until the NAIC document is finalized.
+Our brief is intended to complement the NAIC's Legislative Brief and will be completed after the NAIC's brief has been finalized.